 A recent report of the Montana Department of Natural Resources and Conservation states that less than 2% of the water supply in western Montana is consumptively used.
 If that is true, there is no reason that irrigators should have to suffer a 40-70 % reduction in their water deliveries.
 Simply put NO ONE SHOULD HAVE TO LOSE A DROP OF WATER, yet if the compact is ratified, our agricultural economy will be decimated.

 The devil truly is in the details.
 This compact was never about water, it’s always been about awarding the most money and control possible to an unaccountable tribal corporation.
-And Montana has been more than happy to comply with those demands.
+And Montana has been more than happy to comply.

 Please join us in our efforts to engage and inform the public, and to get involved by contacting us using the CONTACT link at the top of this page.